-Sterling and Euro is best carried as 20s and 50s to be used to buy local currency when you can get to a bank or forex bureau.
+Sterling and euro are best carried as 20s and 50s to be used to buy local currency when you can get to a bank or forex bureau.
 Please note also that Scottish pound notes are not accepted.

-When you arrive in Kigali, you should change up enough money into Rwandan francs to cover all your personal needs such as accommodation, transfers and meals including breakfast for the first day before you meet the truck.
+When you arrive in Nairobi, you should change up enough money into Kenyan shillings to cover all your personal needs, such as accommodation, transfers and meals including breakfast for the first day before you meet the truck.
 Please note breakfast is not provided on the first day of the safari.

-We would strongly recommend you change up 40 GBP/EUR at Kigali airport when you arrive.
+As you spend about a week in Kenya and sterling can attract good rates at times, we would strongly recommend you change up 100 GBP or EUR at Nairobi airport when you arrive if your money is currently in sterling or euro.
 Otherwise change the equivalent in USD.

-When you land in Kigali there is a bank open for international arrivals.

-Cash is carried at your own discretion and should be organised before you leave for Rwanda.
+When you land in Nairobi there are a couple of banks on the right just before you come to Customs at Nairobi airport.
+Cash is carried at your own discretion and should be organised before you leave for Kenya.

-ATM Access and Paying by Card
+ATM access and Paying by Card